-An internal review of the application occurs simultaneously across several divisions of the Medicaid agency, with the agency's SLP coordinator overseeing distribution, tracking, review and return of the application to the agency's Bureau of Long Term Care for processing.
-Once this portion of the review is completed, the applicant is contacted to schedule a face-to-face interview.
-Questions related to experience with providing long term care or similar services or programs, familiarity with the SLP waiver and its services and overall plans for the proposed facility are posed to the applicant.
+An internal review of the application occurs simultaneously across several divisions of the SMA, with the agency's SLP coordinators overseeing distribution, tracking, review and recommendations returned to the SMA's Bureau of Long Term Care for processing.
+Once this portion of the review is completed, the applicant may be contacted to schedule a face-to-face interview.
+Questions related to experience with providing long term care or similar services or programs, familiarity with the SLP waiver and its services and overall plans for the proposed project are posed to the applicant.

-Once an application is approved to proceed towards certification, the applicant is notified in writing by the Medicaid agency.
-The Medicaid agency may withdraw approval of a SLP application if the applicant fails to become operational within 24 months after the approval of the application.
-Applicants are allowed to request extensions to this operational deadline, though extensions should not exceed 12 months from the original operational deadline.
+Once an application is approved to proceed towards certification, the applicant is notified in writing by the SMA.
+The SMA may withdraw approval of an approved SLP application if the applicant fails to become operational within 24 months after the approval.
+Applicants are allowed to request extensions to this operational deadline.